-Going to Lagos in December is an annual trip for most people.
+Going to Lagos, Nigeria in December AKA Detty December is an annual trip for most people in the disapora.
 It’s a fun time to reconnect with friends, family and explore new places in the city and have fun!
-Most people who are planning their weddings, will also strategically plan it in December when most people who don’t live in Nigeria will be in the country to attend as well.
+Most people who are planning their weddings or family reunions, will also strategically plan it in December when most people who don’t live in Nigeria will be in the country to attend as well.

 After seeing my Nigeria Vlogs, so many people have asked me for tips and advice for exploring Lagos, Nigeria and this post has been way overdue.
 I’ll be honest and say that Lagos is no joke, lol.
 I’m joking but I’m also being serious.
 Maneuvering through Lagos, especially solo isn’t easy.
 Between the heat, traffic and fast paced energy, it can be tempting to feel frustrated.
 JUST know that your experience in Lagos will vary depending on the time of year that you go.
 Visiting in December is a completely different vibe from visiting in the calm of April or if you visit during Fashion Week in October.
 But the great people, good food, quality beauty and wellness options make the exploration worth it!